How to Make Coffee to Extract the Perfect Cup – Find the Coffee Preparation Technique That Works Best for You

 - Use those 30 seconds to put the ground coffee in the filter.
 Give the side a tap to level it off.

-- Then, gently pour a quick spurt of water over the ground coffee until it swells up slightly.
+- Gently pour a small amount of water over the ground coffee until it swells up slightly.
 This infuses the grounds with water, which will give you a more even extraction.
-This swelling process is called “blooming.”
+This swelling is called “blooming.”

-- Finally, using a circular motion, slowly pour the rest of the water into the filter.
+- Finally, slowly pour the rest of the water into the filter using a circular motion.

-Avoid These Common Mistakes When Using a Pour-Over Filter:
+Avoid These Common Mistakes When Making a Pour-Over Coffee:

 - If your coffee doesn’t “bloom,” it might be because not all of the grounds are coming into contact with water.